amalay/kubernete-samples/node/README.md

 ![image](https://user-images.githubusercontent.com/84455469/129727088-41edc381-e4fb-4f0d-90ac-d01f3eee8527.png)

-It will do some processing in the backend and create an Enviornment, Service Connection for Container Registry and Service Connection for Kubernete Service as below:
+It will do some processing in the backend and create an Enviornment, Service Connection for Container Registry and Service Connection for Kubernete Service and couple of yaml files as below:

 ##### Enviornment
 ![image](https://user-images.githubusercontent.com/84455469/129727885-5d02b41a-87a1-415a-8cb7-a233c701a109.png)

 ##### Service Connections
 ![image](https://user-images.githubusercontent.com/84455469/129728416-83952a5e-0255-48d4-8d70-a327d261fa75.png)

+##### YAML Files
+1. azure-pipeline.yml
+2. deployment.yml
+3. service.yml

 Once processing is done, it will show you YAML code in "azure-pipelines.yml" and ask you to Save it or Save and Run it as below: